Is It Worth Having Multiple Bank Accounts? Multi-Account Strategy

 Envelope Method 2.0

 The multi-account strategy is a digital version of the classic envelope method.
 Instead of physical envelopes with cash, you have separate accounts with specific purposes.
-Same effect — clear money separation — but with the convenience of automatic transfers and interest.
+Same effect — clear money separation — but with the convenience of automatic transfers and interest earned on savings.

 How Freenance Can Help

 Freenance connects all your accounts in one view.
 You see balances, flows between accounts, and automatic expense categorization — regardless of how many banks you use.
-The system also suggests optimal fund allocation based on your financial goals.
+Instead of logging into three or four separate banking apps to check your financial position, Freenance aggregates everything into a single dashboard.

 Want full control over your finances?